juangallostra/AltitudeEstimation/README.md

 ### Hackflight's test 1

 A first and unpolished first version of the algorithm presented in the paper has been implemented in Hakflight.
-The code can be found at [this branch](https://github.com/BonaDrone/Hackflight/tree/altitude-hold) of BonaDrone's fork.
+The code can be found at  the [`altitude-hold`](https://github.com/BonaDrone/Hackflight/tree/altitude-hold) branch of BonaDrone's fork.
 The results of a first test can be observed in the image below, which is a direct screenshot of Arduino's IDE Serial plotter.
 The color legend is as follows:

-* Blue: Estimated vertical acceleration (m/s^2).
+* **Blue**: Estimated vertical acceleration (m/s^2).
-* Red: Estimated vertical velocity (m/s).
+* **Red**: Estimated vertical velocity (m/s).
-* Green: Estimated altitude from barometer pressure readings (m).
+* **Green**: Estimated altitude from barometer pressure readings (m).
-* Yellow: Two step Kalman/Complementary filter estimated altitude (m).
+* **Yellow**: Two step Kalman/Complementary filter estimated altitude (m).

 ![real_drone_results](https://github.com/juangallostra/altitude-estimation-two-step/blob/master/results/drone_log_1.png)